 Under DAC6, for intermediaries (and relevant taxpayers), the trigger events for reporting under the Directive (from 1 July 2020) are when the reportable arrangement is "made available for implementation"; or when the reportable arrangement is "ready for implementation"; or when "the first step of implementation has been made."
-The same trigger events apply in the Latvian draft legislation.
+The same trigger events apply in the Latvian final legislation.

 Under the Directive, reporting starts from 1 July 2020 and exchanges between jurisdictions from 31 October 2020.
 However, reports will retroactively cover arrangements where the first step is implemented between 25 June 2018 and 1 July 2020.
-The reporting deadlines as currently stated in the Latvian draft legislation fully align with DAC6 reporting deadlines.
+The Latvian reporting deadlines fully align with DAC6 reporting deadlines.

 Article 8ab, paragraph 11 of the Directive gives Member States the option to require relevant taxpayers to file information about their use of the cross-border arrangement on an annual basis.
-The Latvian draft regulation does not impose such annual reporting obligations on relevant taxpayers.
+The Latvian final regulation does not impose such annual reporting obligations on relevant taxpayers.